-When migrants who sell sex are love considered. is rarely mentioned.
+When migrants who sell sex are considered, love is rarely mentioned.
 Debates on 'prostitution' and 'trafficking' focus narrowly on whether migrants knew they would be selling sex and whether they were coerced or forced to do it.
-Hegemonic meanings of these terms define interconnections between sex, intimacy and mobility as inherently and exclusively exploitative, and deny the emotional ambivalence shaping the relations involved.
+Hegemonic meanings of these terms define interconnections between sex, intimacy and mobility as inherently and exclusively deny exploitative. and the emotional ambivalence shaping the relations involved.
 These discursive practices play a key role in the construction of Europe (or the West) as a space of emotional and civic superiority and in enforcing cripplingly restrictive migration policies.